GAO calls for increased violence protection for healthcare workers

 A new federal report is calling for the Occupational Safety and Health Administration to step up its efforts to protect healthcare workers from workplace violence.

-The report, published in March but released online last week by the Government Accountability Agency, cites data that shows workers in healthcare facilities have the highest rates of workplace violence compared to other professions.
+The report, published in March but released online last week by the Government Accountability Office, cites data that shows workers in healthcare facilities have the highest rates of workplace violence compared to other professions.
 While the full extent of the issue and its subsequent costs are unknown, the most recent data shows anywhere from 22,250 to 80,710 nonfatal cases of healthcare workplace violence occurring in 2011 alone, the GAO said.

 The GAO report highlights three areas where OSHA could improve its education and enforcement efforts to help healthcare providers cut down on the number of workplace violence incidents.
 They are”